 What to Weight

 Communication.
 Did the provider explain things clearly?
 Did they answer questions without rushing?
-Did they check for understanding?
 Multiple reviewers describing clear, unhurried communication is a strong positive signal.
-The reverse — consistent mentions of feeling dismissed or confused after appointments — is worth taking seriously.
+Consistent mentions of feeling dismissed or confused after appointments is worth taking seriously.

 Wait times.
-Some wait is unavoidable — providers have emergencies and complex cases that run long.
+Some wait is unavoidable.
 But consistent complaints about 45-minute waits past appointment time suggest a scheduling problem.
 Consistent praise for on-time appointments is worth noting.

 Office staff.
-The front desk, the nurses, and the medical assistants aren't the provider — but they're part of your experience.
-A well-run office where staff are responsive and organized matters, especially if you're managing a chronic condition and will interact with that office regularly.
+The front desk, nurses, and medical assistants aren't the provider, but they're part of your experience.
+A well-run, responsive office matters, especially if you're managing a chronic condition and will interact with that office regularly.

 How the provider handles disagreement.
 This one is rarer in reviews, but watch for it.
-Reviewers who mention asking questions, pushing back, or requesting a second opinion — and describe how the provider responded — are giving you unusually useful information.
-A provider who welcomes questions and explains their reasoning differently than one who shuts down discussion.
+Reviewers who mention asking questions, pushing back, or requesting a second opinion, and describe how the provider responded, are giving you unusually useful information.
+A provider who welcomes questions and explains their reasoning is a different thing than one who shuts down discussion.

 Reading Between the Lines of Positive Reviews